jrviz/Zehnder-Q-ESPHome/README.md

 ![Full Folder](./images/fullfolder.png)

 Note that I changed the name of my updated file in this example.
+Yours will be zehnder-comfoair-q-m5stack-atoms3-updated.yml unless you change it.

-You should now have an edited secrets.yaml file, the master file, the new_base.yml file copied into the packagesfolder  and the edited m5stack-atoms3.yml in the boards folder
+You should now have an edited secrets.yaml file, the zehnder-comfoair-q-m5stack-atoms3-updated.yml, the new_base.yml file copied into the packages folder and the edited m5stack-atoms3.yml in the boards folder

 ## Prepare image for AtomS3 Lite
 In your Home Assist go to  Settings / Add-ons